 As one of the most ancient systems of medicine in history, Oriental medicine is recorded as having been used as far back as 5000 years ago.
 Different from Western medicine, this type of medicine focuses on harmonizing the body, mind, and spirit, with the patient’s natural surroundings.
-If you are interested in learning more about what Oriental medicine can treat, and how it might help you, call or click to schedule an appointment with Dr. Anahita Seyedan of Integrative Family Medicine in Columbia, Maryland.
+If you are interested in learning more about what Oriental medicine can treat, and how it might help you, call or click to schedule an appointment with Dr. Anahita Seyedan of Integrative Family Medicine in Gaithersburg and Columbia, Maryland.

 Oriental medicine restores health and balance by treating illness and disease through the five major branches:

 Oriental medicine encompasses many different practices and is rooted in the ancient philosophy of Taoism, which even predates Oriental medicine by another 3,000 years.